-Create a custom text classification project
+Create a custom named entity recognition project

 After you click, Create new project, a window will appear to let you connect your storage account.
 If you've already connected a storage account, you will see the storage accounted connected.
 If not, choose your storage account from the dropdown that appears and click on Connect storage account; this will set the required roles for your storage account.
 This step will possibly return an error if you are not assigned as owner on the storage account.

 - You only need to do this step once for each new resource you use.